 If you have entered a guilty plea and are now regretting your decision, you may have opportunities to revisit your decision.
 It is important to remember that these opportunities are time-restricted – and that you must move quickly if you wish to take back your guilty plea.

-Philadelphia Criminal Appeals Lawyer Lloyd Long Can Help
+Philadelphia Criminal Appeals Lawyer Lonny Fish Can Help

 If you or a family member would like to withdraw your guilty plea in a criminal case, you should consult with a Philadelphia criminal lawyer.
-Lloyd Long has extensive experience dealing with criminal appeals and various types of criminal procedures, and he will put his experience to work for you.
-Lloyd Long handles cases in Philadelphia and is prepared to represent you with dedication and persistence.
-To schedule a free consultation, call the Law Offices of Lloyd Long at (215) 302-0171, or contact us online.
+Lonny Fish has extensive experience dealing with criminal appeals and various types of criminal procedures, and he will put his experience to work for you.
+Lonny Fish handles cases in Philadelphia and is prepared to represent you with dedication and persistence.
+To schedule a free consultation, call the Law Offices of Lonny Fish at (215) 826-3314, or contact us online.